 How you can Purchase Flint homeowners insurance

-If you are unable to get Flint homeowners insurance through the regular market, call a local Michigan Basic insurance agent to apply to the Michigan Basic Property Insurance Association (MBPIA).
-Michigan Basic was created to provide property insurance to qualified individuals who can’t get Michigan homeowners insurance with another company.
+If you are unable to get Flint homeowners insurance through the regular market, Fill out your information to get a quote from a local Michigan insurance agent to apply to the Michigan Basic Property Insurance Association (MBPIA).
+Michigan Basic provides property insurance to individuals who can’t get Michigan homeowners insurance with another company.
 If you are qualified, you can get a standard HO-2 or HO-3 policy from Michigan Basic, which is the same policy as offered by a regular company.

 To qualify for Flint homeowners insurance:

 You need to own or rent and live in a qualified property

 - “Qualified Property” means a residential property which meets building code standards, is not used for farm or business reasons and is not used for illegal activities.

 To determine if your property is “qualified,” MBPIA will have your property inspected (at no cost to you).
 If your property does not qualify, they will give you a written explanation of why the property does not qualify and how to make it eligible.